CommanderXander1/CommanderXander1/README.md

     Valentine's Day matchmaker survey
     <details>
       <ul>
         <li>A website and algorithm for my school newspaper's Valentine's Day matchmaker survey.
-The website form saves student entries for a set of questions used to determine matches, and the backend uses a cosine similarity function to determine the 5 best compatible matches for each participant.</li>
+The website form saves student entries for a set of questions used to determine matches, and the backend uses a cosine similarity function to determine the 5 best compatible matches for each participant.
+Repository is private.</li>
         <li>Languages: Python, Javascript, HTML, CSS</li>
         <li>Frameworks: Flask, Pandas</li>
       </ul>